turingschool/front-end-curriculum/lessons/module-1/array-prototype-methods-intro.md

 ```

 * Return the dog named Elmer.
 Store what is returned in the variable `DavidsDog`.
-* Return the dog who is medium in size.
+* Return the dog that is medium in size.
 Store what is returned in the variable `firstMediumDog`.

 #### Journal